oneapi-src/oneDNN/doc/primitives/lrn.md

 ### Post-ops and Attributes

-The LRN primitive doesn't support any post-ops or attributes.
+The LRN primitive does not support any post-ops or attributes.

 @anchor dg_lrn_impl_limits